 Then there’s a paradoxical encouragement to stay at home with the kids after children are born.

 As a church we should encourage women to keep biblical references of gender roles at the forefront of their decisions.
-It is a complicated subject because verses like Titus 2:4-5 speaks of loving and caring for your husband and children but undeniably Psalm 31 references entrepreneurship and money management, indicating to me that women should not necessarily be excluded from the family finances.
-This makes it unclear about what is and isn’t definitively God’s way.
+It is a complicated subject because verses like Titus 2:4-5 speaks of loving and caring for your husband and children but undeniably Psalm 31 references entrepreneurship and money management, indicating to me that women should not necessarily be excluded from the family finances and there is space for money making.

 My story is that despite being raised in a Christian home and even living in conservative Oklahoma since middle school, the message I received was that the desire to be a stay-at-home mom as plan A was taboo.
 I heard that “yes, real people in 2006 go to college and really are just looking for husbands, that’s called getting a MRS degree.”
 I laughed in disbelief and thought is was just for Southern debutantes.
 I adamantly declared that I was not one of those ignorant, gold digging women.